FREQUENTLY ASKED LEGAL AND TECHNICAL QUESTIONS|

 Depending on your nationality we can arrange quotes from British or Italian companies for your property, its contents and the type of use you intend to have (e.g. holiday rentals).

 What advantage does the agent offer to me the buyer?

 Agents such as Villatua are positioned differently from the traditional local estate agent.
 We pride ourselves on creating long lasting relationships with our clients and offering a much greater level of support throughout the buying process.
 Once the purchase goes through we can offer many additional services which are detailed on our web page headed SERVICES

 Why do house prices in Tuscany vary so much and does a house that I have seen advertised offer an opportunity for a good deal?

-Permission for new construction in the Tuscan countryside is nearly impossible to obtain so restoration of existing properties, and in particular gaining an increase in existing living space, are premium factors.
-The ratio of sales to property stocks in the Italian market is much lower than that of the UK or USA, for example, and the mentality of vendors is very different.
-Often they are in no rush to sell and are prepared to allow properties to remain on the market for a number of years.
-This does tend to have an anticipatory effect on the pricing of properties.
+Permission for new construction in the Tuscan countryside is nearly impossible to obtain so restoration of existing properties, and in particular gaining an increase in existing living space, are important factors.
+Often the Italians are in no rush to sell and are prepared to allow properties to remain on the market for a number of years.
+This can afffect prices inn some areas.

 Can I just turn up in Italy and go and see some houses with Villatua?

 This is not the advised method as many property owners need prior notification before viewing their homes.
-Where possible we can make an appointment for the next day, but it is greatly preferable to give as much advance warning as possible.
+We can sometimes make an appointment for the next day, but it is greatly preferable to give as much advance warning as possible.
 Please email us at email@example.com as soon as you have your travel plans.

 What’s the best airport for Tuscany?